zextras/tech-doc/source/suite/00-includes/report-issue.rst

 appropriate section, dedicated to each Zextras module and gather additional information.

+.. card:: Common Information

    These data must be provided for every ticket opened.

    1. the full output of ``zmcontrol -v``

    2. the full output of ``zxsuite --host all_servers core getVersion``

    3. the full output of ``zxsuite core getLicenseInfo`` commands.

    Take note of the *order_id* field you get from the last command and properly insert it in the ticket’s **license ID** field

 Before reproducing the issue, set the verbosity of the ``mailbox.log`` file to debug by running the command ``zxsuite config global set